alexcrichton/curl-rust/README.md

 with various Cargo features:

 - `ssl`: Enable SSL/TLS support using the platform-default TLS backend.
 On Windows this is [Schannel], on macOS [Secure Transport], and [OpenSSL] (or equivalent) on all other platforms.
 Enabled by default.
+- `rustls` Enable SSL/TLS support via [Rustls], a well-received alternative TLS backend written in Rust.
+Rustls is always statically linked.
+Disabled by default.

+  Note that Rustls support is experimental within Curl itself and may have significant bugs, so we don't offer any sort of stability guarantee with this feature.
 - `mesalink`: Enable SSL/TLS support via [MesaLink], an alternative TLS backend written in Rust based on [Rustls].
 MesaLink is always statically linked.
 Disabled by default.
 - `http2`: Enable HTTP/2 support via libnghttp2.
 Disabled by default.
 - `static-curl`: Use a bundled libcurl version and statically link to it.
 Disabled by default.